 The loss of a loved one is an extremely emotional time.
 If you have found yourself responsible for a loved one’s affairs, the prospect of having to probate an estate can be very stressful.
 Fortunately, you don’t have to do this alone.
-At Messina Law Group, our lawyers have the resources to represent those involved in the estate.
+At Messina Law Group, our Tampa probate lawyers have the resources to represent those involved in the estate.

 Whether you’re just trying to figure out what to do next or you’re dealing with quite a bit of family conflict after the death of a loved one, we can help.
+Let our office provide you and your family with the comfort of a clear path forward for your Probate.

 In short, Probate is the legal process performed, after a person dies (the “Decedent”), that identifies, assesses and distributes the Decedent’s Estate – the assets and debts.